Submissions

 Editorial policies

 Dermatology Online Journal (DOJ) is a refereed journal published by Dermsquared.com.
 Original manuscripts will be considered for publication.
 Information that has been published or is being considered for publication elsewhere will not be accepted.
-Manuscripts that appear to meet the goals of the Journal will be reviewed by two independent reviewers before a decision is made on publication (Case Presentations, Photo Vignettes, and Letters may sometimes be reviewed by one independent reviewer).
+Manuscripts that appear to meet the goals of the Journal will be reviewed by one or two independent reviewers before a decision is made on publication (Case Reports, Photo Vignettes, and Letters may sometimes be reviewed by one independent reviewer).
 Authors have the option of submitting their work for blind peer review when uploading their manuscript.
 This ensures that all identifying Author information is removed from the text before being sent to Reviewers.
 Otherwise, an open peer review process will be conducted.
 The Journal charges no fees for submission or reviewing, but a fee may be levied for correction of post-publication errors arising from author omissions during the proofing process.
 Authors who have a new concept for on-line presentation are invited to contact the Editors to initiate a dialog.
 Published articles are indexed in, and appear in PubMed, a month after publication.

 Please refer to our Policies page for additional information.